 Why Understanding the Evolution of Internet Traffic Management is Important

-Where Internet Traffic Management All Started
+Where Internet Traffic Management Started

 Noticing the poor performance of their networks, network managers decided that they needed to control subscribers’ use of BitTorrent.
-Accordingly, network managers sought a way to control the applications used across their networks.
-Through this endeavor, network managers spawned an entirely new industry concerning application-specific traffic management.
+Accordingly, managers sought a way to control the applications used across their networks.
+Through this, network managers spawned an entirely new industry concerning application-specific traffic management.
 While application management initially consisted of limiting the number of connections across a network, the notion of exerting control over applications across networks would later evolve into modern-day issues such as the Comcast Corp. v.
 FCC case and the Net Neutrality movement.

 The Move to Application-Aware Architectures